Weather of afghanistan

 Vaccaro, C. (2001, April 10).
 Rugged landscape creates extreme afghan

-weather.
+.
 Retrieved from http://www.usatoday.com/weather/world/2001/afghanistan-climate.htm